-The employment contract is a contract governed by private law through which the employee undertakes to perform work within a period of time or indefinitely and the employer undertakes to pay salary in consideration for that work.
-The employment contract is a consensual contract resulting in reciprocal debts.
+The employment contract is a contract governed by private law through which the employee undertakes to perform work within a period of time or indefinitely and the employer undertakes to pay a salary in consideration for that work.
+The employment contract is a consensual contract resulting in reciprocal obligations.
 It is not obligatory for the parties to explain their intent in an ordinary agreement.
 It is possible to make a service agreement implicitly.
 Employment contracts can be made for a fixed or indefinite term.4

 The employment contract is an agreement through which one party (the employee) undertakes to execute work dependently and the other party (the employer) undertakes to pay a salary.
-Unless otherwise specified by law, the employment contract does not need to be in a specific form, however, employment contracts lasting one year or more must be drawn up in writing.
-Since the employment contract obliges the employee to perform work and the employer to pay a salary, it is necessary to include details of the following:
+Unless otherwise specified by law, the employment contract does not need to be in a specific form; however, employment contracts lasting one year or more must be drawn up in writing.
+As the employment contract obliges the employee to perform work and the employer to pay a salary, it is necessary to include details of the following:

-- a when payment will be made;
+- when payment will be made;

-- c the wages to be paid to the employee in case of overtime and work on non-business days;
+- the wages to be paid to the employee in case of overtime and work on non-business days;

-- d any provisions relating to the obligations of the employer regarding the surveillance of the employee, assisting the employee or providing equipment for the employee;
+- any provisions relating to the obligations of the employer regarding the surveillance of the employee, assisting the employee or providing equipment for the employee;

-- e a job description;
+- a job description;

-- g the procedures and sanctions to be followed if the employee violates the requirements of the job;
+- the procedures and sanctions to be followed if the employee violates the requirements of the job;

-- i the terms for termination.
+- the terms for termination.

 The provisions specified in the contract cannot be inconsistent with the provisions stipulated in the Labour Law.
-However, since it is not obligatory to draw up an employment contract in writing (with some exceptions), even if there is no arrangement made regarding these issues, the provisions specified in the Labour Law shall be applied.
+However, as it is not obligatory to draw up an employment contract in writing (with some exceptions), even if there is no arrangement made regarding these issues, the provisions specified in the Labour Law shall be applied.

 The parties can determine in the contract the date from which the contract provisions shall apply.
 Employers should draw up a statement of employment for the purposes of social security registration.
 The date the employee signs the employment agreement is considered the start date.

 Procedures for amending the terms of employment can be specified in the employment contract.
 If no such procedures are specified, the parties can amend the contract terms by drawing up a new contract or a supplementary protocol.
-Since in most cases the employment contract is not required to be in writing, the parties can amend provisions stipulated in the contract implicitly.
+As in most cases the employment contract is not required to be in writing, the parties can amend provisions stipulated in the contract implicitly.

 ii Probationary periods